kuujo/yuppy/README.md

 With Yuppy, you do not have to extend a special base class.
 Simply use the `encapsulate` decorator on any class.
 Internally, Yuppy wraps the class, returning a child of the class that protects internal class members.
-Sure, there's always a way around everything in Python, but Yuppy goes to a long way towards protecting internall object data, and circumventing the Yuppy API would be more work that it's worth.
+Sure, there's a way around everything in Python, but Yuppy goes to a long way towards protecting internal object data, and circumventing the Yuppy API would be more work than it's worth.

 ```python
 # When importing yuppy.*, the following decorators will be imported: